erioluwa66/Python-Learning-Journey/README.md

 # Python-Learning-Journey
-This repository will document show 0-100 days of constant improvement in Python
+Welcome to my 0-100 days of Python learning journey!
+This repository documents my progress, challenges, and projects as I dive into the world of Python programming.